French Open plays on amid new coronavirus restrictions in Paris

 “I mean, it’s hard to see these things unfold again after six months.
 It’s hard to believe that we’re going to go through that again,” Djokovic said.
 “I’m just hoping that people will be able to stay mentally sane because we have an opportunity to work and earn money, do what we love.
 But majority of the people doesn’t have that opportunity.
 I mean, actually the driver here in Roland Garros that has been driving me and my team for last couple years, he said he had one day of work in the last seven months.

-“It puts things in perspective really, makes you more appreciative, I think more grateful that we actually have an opportunity to compete. … I don’t think it can get much better than this considering the circumstances that we have in the world right now.”
+“It puts things in perspective, really, makes you more appreciative, I think more grateful that we actually have an opportunity to compete. … I don’t think it can get much better than this considering the circumstances that we have in the world right now.”

-James McAuley reported from Paris.
+McAuley reported from Paris.

 Read more on tennis: